neagle/nateeagle.com-v2/src/templates/_posts/2013-03-08-blog-redesign.md

 I thought it was fun to use Github's pages to host my site last time.
 Then I realized that it didn't really matter because I'm paying for a VPS anyway.
 Also I'm doing all my compilation on my own with Grunt, so the fact that Github will run a Jekyll process on its side wasn't really a perk anymore.

 It is, of course, still _on_ Github.
-You can check out "the repo":https://github.com/neagle/nateeagle.com if you feel like it.
+You can check out [the repo](https://github.com/neagle/nateeagle.com) if you feel like it.

 h2.
 And actual posts, maybe